Strompy/practice_challenges/advent_of_code/day_4/day_4_prompt.md

 * Hashes will be good for checking that the required keys exist and they have values.
 Cons are that a duplicate key will overwrite the previous value.
 So will have to check for that

 ### Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)
+* Take inputs and parse, everything before a blank line is one passport, datafields are key:values pairs and each pair is seperated by a space `' '` or a newline `'/n'`
+* Create hash out of the inputs, checking for no duplicate keys
+* Incrementing counter for good passports
+* Check if keys equal 8, if so good
+* Check if keys equal 7, if so check for cid, if cid then no good
+* All else, no good
+* Alternate, check if keys equal required_keys

 ### Write out any implementation code OR link to repl